Writing tips for new fiction authors

 On occasions when I have reviewed or edited a story, the first thing I do is check for overuse of the passive.

 If I see it a few times in the first page or chapter, I send the manuscript back to the author with a note.
-“Kill off the passive, then send it back to me.”
+“Feel free to kill off all the passive, then send it back to me.”

 Should I ever happen to judge a writing contest, I would use the same formula.
 If I struck the passive early and often, I would stop reading and move on the next entry.

-The problem with using passive voice is that it is totally about the author telling the story and not the characters showing the reader what is happening.
+The problem with using passive voice is that it is totally about the author telling the story and it doesn’t allow the characters to show the reader what is happening.